 Some consumers have purchased OEM-type SSDs because of a lack of attention and a desire to save money.
 Computer manufacturers buy these parts to use in the development of new computer models.
 Because there are no performance constraints, these drives may not be compatible with management tools that are meant to make drive maintenance more efficient.

 An OEM drive, which is often less expensive than a third-party drive, does not come with advanced drive administration and setup software for end users.
-With these programs, it’s easy to upgrade and monitor your drive’s firmware, as well as modify many aspects of the drive’s functionality.
+With these programs, it’s easy to upgrade your drive’s firmware, keep an eye on it, and change many of the way it works.